Flip Broadband Plans Review

 While the broadband market is increasingly crowded, putting in some dedicated research could find you a great deal.
 When comparing internet plans, it’s likely that Flip will turn up in your research, especially if you’re looking at cheap internet deals.
 With the NBN rollout edging closer towards completion, more Aussie households will no doubt be after a good NBN deal and Flip may be just the provider for you.
 So, what can you expect from a broadband plan with Flip?
 Let’s take a look at what plans are currently available from this small but competitive internet provider.

-Flip TV has three base fixed-line NBN plans, all of which come with unlimited data.
+Flip offers four base fixed-line NBN plans, all of which come with unlimited data.
 You can also bundle these internet plans with call packs, as well as entertainment packs.
-Plans start at under $50, while the call or entertainment bolt-ons start at about $10 extra per month.
+Plans start from less than $50 per month, while the call or entertainment bolt-ons start at about $10 extra per month.
 See below for a quick rundown.

 - Anytime Data Usage i.e. no peak/off-peak data

 - Seniors discounts on NBN plans and modem (must hold relevant seniors, pensioners or veteran’s card)

 The below table features a selection of published Flip NBN plans from Canstar Blue’s database, listed in order of cost from lowest to highest and then by data allowance.
 Use our comparison tool to see plans from a wider range of providers.
 These are products with links to a referral partner.

 Top-speed NBN Plan

 Available across FTTP, FTTB, FTTN